wwwjk366/think.data.science/content/post/2019-12-16-introducing-python-package-gower/index.md

 projects: []
 ---

 Today I am so pleased to introduce my first PyPI package (so much easier to submit comparing to CRAN) --- [`gower`](https://pypi.org/project/gower/) for calculating gower distance.
-I borrowed ideas from https://github.com/scikit-learn/scikit-learn/issues/5884 and hopefully it can be added to `sklearn` soon.
+I used the code from https://github.com/scikit-learn/scikit-learn/issues/5884 and hopefully it can be added to `sklearn` soon.(The core algo is originally wrote by [Marcelo Beckmann](https://github.com/marcelobeckmann) ).
 There are lots of packages in R that incorporated this method but unfortunately not for Python users.
 I took this chance to try the whole package-making experience for PyPI and here we go!

 ## What is gower distance?